-11 Frequently Asked Questions About Attracting Hummingbirds
+12 Frequently Asked Questions About Feeding Hummingbirds

 One of the older red food colorings was found to be toxic to birds, but with the new formulations, I don’t believe that’s still true.
-However, it isn’t necessary to dye sugar water for hummingbirds under most circumstances.
+However, it isn’t necessary to add red dye or other ingredients to feed hummingbirds.
 The feeders usually have red parts, which provide enough color to attract hummingbirds.
-Clear sugar water will work just fine when feeding hummingbirds.
-Check out the best red flowers that attract hummingbirds.
+Stick to clear sugar-water when feeding hummingbirds.

 Courtesy Nancy Marshall

 Hummingbirds usually feed tiny insects and spiders to their young.
-They insert them right into the mouths of their babies.
+They insert them right into the mouths of their baby hummingbirds.
 They’ll also feed nectar and pollen to the young birds.
 They do this by holding it in their throats and then squirting it into the mouth of the nestlings.
 Sometimes this will cause the youngster’s throat to swell temporarily, resembling a goiter.

 This is a bit of a tricky one.
 Hummingbirds seem to use their tongues in a way that scientists never expected —a hummingbird tongue’s tubes open down their sides when they insert it into a flower or feeder.
 When they pull the tongue back in, the tubes zip closed around the nectar, bringing it back into the bird’s mouth.
 They are one of the few species of birds that swallow liquid without throwing their head back to allow gravity to help them swallow.

 Hummingbirds can shut down their metabolism to conserve energy and may appear to be dead.
-This condition, called torpidity, is employed most often at night.
+This condition, called torpor, is employed most often at night.
 Yet reports of hummingbirds becoming torpid at sugar-water feeders during daylight are common.
 If you see a hummingbird in such a state, there is no cause for concern.